 What to Serve with Mushroom Pasta

 - Salads.
-Arugula Salad, Kale and Brussels Sprouts Salad, Winter Salad
+This Arugula Salad, Kale and Brussels Sprouts Salad, or Winter Salad would all pair nicely with creamy mushroom pasta.

 - Pork.
-Baked Pork Tenderloin, Grilled Pork Chops
+Serve Baked Pork Tenderloin or Grilled Pork Chops alongside or atop your pasta.

 - Chicken.
-Grilled Chicken Thighs, Air Fryer Chicken Breast
+Grilled Chicken Thighs and Air Fryer Chicken Breast would also be delicious.

 Recommended Tools to Make this Recipe